 Read on to find out more about how a disability income rider could benefit you and your loved ones.

 Regardless of severity or type, disabilities can lessen an individual’s quality of life and can lead to unanticipated financial burdens for family members.

 A standard life insurance policy without any riders attached won’t cover this type of situation, leaving families with the compounded hardship of income loss and mounting medical bills, among other expenses.

 The disability income rider is designed to alleviate financial worries so the insured can instead focus on healing and quality of life with the support of family.

-Some riders will waive the monthly life insurance premiums, similar to the common waiver of premium rider provision.
+Some disability income riders will waive monthly life insurance premiums, similar to the common waiver of premium rider provision.
 Contingent upon the policy’s conditions, waived premiums will either expire once the policyholder turns a specific age or will be waived for life.